 - Click Confirm Authorization Policy.

-If the authorization is successful, you are redirected to the Auto Scaling console.
-Go to the page in step 1 and continue to Grant permissions to RAM roles.
+The authorization succeeds.
+You are redirected to the Auto Scaling console.
+Go to the page in Step 1 and continue to Step 3: Authorize RAM roles.

 - Click the Permissions tab.
 Click the name of the policy that you want to modify.
 The details page of the

 - Click Modify Policy Document.
-The Modify Policy Document page appears on the right side of the page.
+The Modify Policy Document page appears on the right.

 - Add the following content to the